micmejia/bible-dump/NKJV/Judges/Judg 14.md

 So he said to them: "Out of the eater came something to eat, And out of the strong came something sweet."
 Now for three days they could not explain the riddle.

 ###### 15
-But it came to pass on the [^b]seventh day that they said to Samson's wife, "Entice your husband, that he may explain the riddle to us, or else we will burn you and your father's house with fire.
+But it came to pass on the seventh day that they said to Samson's wife, "Entice your husband, that he may explain the riddle to us, or else we will burn you and your father's house with fire.
 Have you invited us in order to take what is ours? _Is that_ not _so?_"

 ###### 16
 Then Samson's wife wept on him, and said, "You only hate me!
 You do not love me!
 You have posed a riddle to the sons of my people, but you have not explained _it_ to me."
 And he said to her, "Look, I have not explained _it_ to my father or my mother; so should I explain _it_ to you?"